Ambassador Stephen J. Rapp

-Stephen Rapp is the former United States Ambassador-at-Large for War Crimes Issues in the Office of Global Criminal Justice.
-From 2009-2015 he coordinated, as Ambassador, with the US Government to support international criminal tribunals, hybrid tribunals and national courts prosecuting international crimes.
+Stephen Rapp is a former United States Ambassador-at-Large heading the Office of Global Criminal Justice during 2009-2015, where he coordinated U.S. Government support for international, hybrid, and national courts and tribunals prosecuting atrocity crimes.
 From 2007-2009, Ambassador Rapp served as prosecutor of the Special Court for Sierra Leone, where he led the prosecution of former Liberian President Charles Taylor.
-From 2001-2007, he served as senior trial attorney and chief of prosecutions at the International Criminal Tribunal for Rwanda.
-He is currently a Visiting Fellow at the US Holocaust Memorial Museum serving in an advisory capacity as a roving Ambassador for the Simon-Skjodt Center for the Prevention of Genocide pursuing justice and accountability on Syria.
+From 2001-2007, he served as senior trial attorney and chief of prosecutions at the International Criminal Tribunal for Rwanda, where he headed the team that achieved the convictions of media leaders for incitement to genocide.
+He was the U.S. Attorney for the Northern District of Iowa in 1993-2001.

 He is currently a Senior Fellow at the United States Holocaust Memorial Museum’s Center for Prevention of Genocide, and at Oxford University’s Center for Law, Ethics and Armed Conflict.
 He serves as Chair of the Commission for International Justice and Accountability (CIJA), a Senior Peace Fellow of the Public International Law and Policy Group, and on the boards of Physicians for Human Rights, the IBA Human Rights Institute, the ABA Rule of Law Initiative, and the Siracusa International Institute for Criminal Justice and Human Rights

 Articles by this author:

 Impact-Based Jurisdiction and Crimes Against Humanity Statutes Are Needed for Effective Accountability

 Sep 23rd, 2021

 Feb 18th, 2021